 The switching frequency on the boost regulator is set by the resistor connected to the FSET/SYNC pin.
 The switching frequency can be can be anywhere from 580 kHz to 2.3 MHz.
-Figure 7 shows the typical switching frequencies, in MHz, for given resistor values, in $k\Omega$.
+Figure 7 shows the typical switching frequencies for various resistor values, with the relationship between $R{\rm FSET}$ and typical switching frequency given as: